 CDC Decision Tools

-Categories: Employees, Janitorial, Business and Industry, Coronavirus, PUREClean, Facilities Maintenance
+Tags: Employees, Janitorial, Business and Industry, Coronavirus, PUREClean,

 The pandemic has created greater awareness of the need for regular deep cleaning and disinfection in work environments and closed structures.
 And from a facility services point of view, COVID-19 has changed the definition of "clean" - possibly forever.